ivan-markov-666/Web3-Cusotm-Frame/README.md

 # Getting Started
 Please follow the steps to set up the project:
 ### Installation process
-1. Clone the repository.
+1. Install Phyton.
+2. Add Phyton directory path to environment variable.
+3. Install "Desktop development with C++" and ".NET desktop build tools" from "Visual Studio Build Tools 2022": https://visualstudio.microsoft.com/downloads/.
-2. If you don't have Node.js LTS - download and install it: https://nodejs.org/en/.
+4. If you don't have Node.js LTS - download and install it: https://nodejs.org/en/.
+5. Clone the repository.
-3. Open the project from your IDE (restart the IDE if you opened it before installation of the NodeJS).
+6. Open the project from Visual Studio (or Visual Studio Code). // restart the IDE if you opened it before installation of the NodeJS.
-4. Navigate to the project root folder from the terminal.
+7. Navigate to the project root folder from the terminal.
-5. Get all dependencies:
+8. Get all dependencies:

 > npm install

-* If you are using Windows, make sure you have installed windows-build-tools: https://www.microsoft.com/en-us/download/details.aspx?id=48159.
-6. Open the "config.js" class.
+9. Open the "config.js" class.
-7. Create an account at https://infura.io.
+10. Create an account at https://infura.io.
 * Create a new project for the "Ethereum" product.
 * Use "RINKEBY" endpoint for testing purposes.
-8. Add the "mnemonic phase" as a string.
+11. Add the "mnemonic phase" as a string.
 The "mnemonic phase" is 12 words.
 If you don't have one, you can create a MetaMask account (MetaMask is a Chrome addon - https://metamask.io).
 After making the account, you will get the mnemonic phase (Secret Recovery Phrase).
-   8.1.
-Change MetaMask network to Rinkeby (because this is the test network you will need to use to develop a new "sol" file and test them with test classes).
+* Change MetaMask network to Rinkeby (because this is the test network you will need to use to develop a new "sol" file and test them with test classes).
-9. Send testing ETH from https://faucets.chain.link/rinkeby to your MetaMask account (the ETH will be sent to the Rinkeby network because this is only testing ETH).
+12. Send testing ETH from https://faucets.chain.link/rinkeby to your MetaMask account (the ETH will be sent to the Rinkeby network because this is only testing ETH).
-10. Read the readme.rd file to understand how to use the framework.
+13. Read the readme.rd file to understand how to use the framework.
-11. Enjoy and use the framework with pleasure!
+14. Enjoy and use the framework with pleasure!

 ### Software dependencies
 * The dependency will be downloaded automatically by NodeJS.